Ak-wizone/recov/replit.md

 # Overview

-This is a customer debt management application built with a full-stack TypeScript architecture.
-The application allows users to track customers who owe money, categorize them by urgency (Alpha, Beta, Gamma, Delta), record payments, and manage customer data through imports/exports.
-The system provides a dashboard view with category-based analytics and supports bulk operations via Excel file uploads.
+This is a comprehensive business management application built with a full-stack TypeScript architecture.
+The application includes modules for managing leads, quotations, proforma invoices, invoices, receipts, and customer debts.
+It provides dashboard views with analytics, supports bulk operations via Excel file uploads, and includes professional print formats for business documents.

 # User Preferences